syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - if probability or stdev is equal to or less than zero, equal to or greater than 1.
+#NUM! - if probability or stdev is equal to or less than zero, equal to or greater than 1.

-&#35;VALUE! - if probability or mean or stdev is non-numeric.
+#VALUE! - if probability or mean or stdev is non-numeric.

 Example: